ABOUT US

 THE EXPOSITORY CUTSCENE OF WEBPAGES

-Founded in 2005, Wraith started out as a few friends and an idea: "Hey, let's make a game."
-Through the years, Wraith has grown into a close team of skilled game developers with a common passion for excellence, love of gaming, and razor-sharp focus on accessibility.
-We set out to make games that inspire players to challenge themselves, think outside of the box, and most importantly... have fun!
+Founded in 2005, Wraith started as a few friends and an idea: "Hey, let's make a game."
+Through the years, while our lineup has shifted around a bit, Wraith has grown into a close-knit group of skilled game developers with a common passion for excellence, love of play, and razor-sharp focus on accessibility.

 OUR PHILOSOPHY